antononcube/RakuForPrediction-blog/Articles/E-day-logarithmic-glow-up.md

 e = 2 + \cfrac{1}{1 + \cfrac{1}{2 + \cfrac{1}{1 + \cfrac{1}{1 + \cfrac{1}{4 + \cfrac{1}{1 + \cfrac{1}{1 + \cfrac{1}{6 + \ddots}}}}}}}}
 $$

-To make the corresponding continuous fraction we first generate its sequence using Philippe Deléham formula for [OEIS sequence A003417](https://oeis.org/A003417):
+To make the corresponding continued fraction we first generate its sequence using Philippe Deléham formula for [OEIS sequence A003417](https://oeis.org/A003417):

 ```raku
 my @rec = 2, 1, 2, 1, 1, 4, 1, 1, -1 * * + 0 * * + 0 * * + 2 * * + 0 * * + 0 * * ...
 Inf;